Yaelb26/docos/README.md

+A simple search engine intended to search a few documentaries directories on internetarchive.com.
+Uses a postgres private database, react and tailwind.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.